Linear dynamics of random products of weighted shifts: Abstract

 \section{Abstract}

 The aim of this article is to study the dynamics of random products of weighted shifts on a separable Fréchet sequence space.
-That is, given a Polish measure-preserving dynamical system $(\Omg, \mathcal{F}, \mu, \tau) $ equipped with its Borel $\sigma$-algebra $\mathcal{F}$ and a Borel probability measure $\mu$, a Fréchet sequence space $X$ with a basis $(e_n)_{n \geq 0}$, and a strongly measurable map $T : \Omg \to \bx$ taking values in a finite set of weighted shifts on $X$, we study the dynamics of the sequence $(T(\tau^{n-1} \omg)) \dotsm T(\tau \omg) T(\omg))_{n \geq 1}$ for almost every $\omg \in \Omg$.
+That is, given a measure-preserving dynamical system $(\Omg, \mathcal{F}, \mu, \tau) $, a Fréchet sequence space $X$ with a basis $(e_n)_{n \geq 0}$, and a strongly measurable map $T : \Omg \to \bx$ taking values in a finite set of weighted shifts on $X$, we study the dynamics of the sequence $(T(\tau^{n-1} \omg) \dotsm T(\tau \omg) T(\omg))_{n \geq 1}$ for almost every $\omg \in \Omg$.
 After proving criteria to determine whether this sequence is universal, weakly mixing or mixing for almost every $\omg \in \Omg$, we study some examples on the spaces $X = \ell_p$, $X = c_0$ and $X = H(\C)$ involving two shifts, first in the commuting case and then in the non-commuting one.